cloudposse/docs/content/documentation/documentation-template.md

 ---
-title: "Documentation Template"
+title: Documentation Template
-excerpt: "Example of how to structure a document"
+excerpt: Example of how to structure a document
 ---

 # Synopsis

 2-3 sentences describing what this page covers.

 # Examples

 # See Also

-##### :information_source: READ MORE
+{{% dialog type="info" icon="fa-info-circle" title="References" %}}

-> Links to other sites
+- Links to other sites {{% /dialog %}}